mitre/pgstigcheck-inspec/README.md

 ```sh
 inspec --version
 ```
+#### *Note* Windows and Linux InSpec Runner

+There are current issues with how the profiles run when using a windows or linux runner.
+We have accounted for this in the profile with the `windows_runner` input - which we *default* to `false` assuming a Linux based InSpec runner.

+If you are using a *Windows* based inspec installation, please set the `windows_runner` input to `true` either via your `inspec.yml` file or via the cli flag via, `--input windows_runner=true`
 ### Setting & Reviewing the Core Profile Inputs

 The `core` or `shared` inputs are set in the `inspec.yml` file in the profile.
 This stores the default values for the